amoe/acceleratedcpp/chapter-notes.md

 space) to unconfuse the compiler, though I don't think this is the case.
 (This fails in C++98 but was defined in C++03)

+I wrote this implementation based on a Clojure one which does a tree-recursion using a recurse-inside-map pattern.
+This is a bit easier because you don't need to flatten the list afterward.
+They use an accumulator pattern which is tail recursive.  nrand is left undefined.